joergrieger/bvars/readme.md

 bvar is a collection of R routines for estimating Linear and Nonlinear Bayesian Vector Autoregressive models in R. The R code is based on the Matlab Code by [Blake and Mumtaz (2012)](http://www.bankofengland.co.uk/education/Pages/ccbs/technical_handbooks/techbook4.aspx) and Koop and Koribilis (2009)

-Models include:
+Models and functionalities include:

 * Linear VAR-models:
     * Minnesota and independent Normal-Wishart Prior
-    * Impulse-Response Functions with Cholesky Decomposition or Sign Restrictions
 * Nonlinear VAR-models:
-    * Threshold VAR with independent Normal-Wishart Prior and Generalized Impulse-Response Functions and Cholesky Decomposition
+    * Threshold VAR with generalized impulse response-functions
 * Other Models:
-	* Factor-Augmented VARs with independent Normal-Wishart Prior
+	* Factor-Augmented VARs
 	* Regime Switching Models
+* Prior for VARs
+    * Independent Normal-Wishart
+	* Minnesota Prior
+	* Natural Conjugate prior
+	* Uninformative prior
+* Identification of structural shocks
+    * Cholesky decomposition
+	* Sign restrictions

 ## Installation